 3. Pass the National Certification Exam

-90% of HarperRand graduates pass the National Certification.
+90% of CALRegional graduates pass the National Certification.

 The expanding healthcare field and the growing need for reliable diagnostic testing make a phlebotomy technician position an excellent career choice.
-According to the Occupational Outlook Handbook, the expected growth for phlebotomy technicians is anticipated to be about 17% from 2019-2029.
+The Occupational Outlook Handbook projects employment of phlebotomists to grow by 17% from 2019-2029.

-If you’re interested in starting a rewarding career in healthcare, call us today or attend one of our convenient online info sessions for more information.
+When you’re ready to start a rewarding career as a phlebotomist in Texas, call us today or attend one of our convenient online info sessions for more information.